Jayitha/Notes/Literature Notes/ierusalimschy2006programming.md

 -- 7.3

 --[[
-Generated a 1GB file of random lenth lines made of lowercase alphabets.
+Generated a 1GB file of random-lenth lines with of lowercase alphabets.
 	Byte by byte 531.462083
 	Line by line 5.488547
 	Chunk by chunk 1.788245